Restoration Council of Shan State

 The Restoration Council of Shan State (သျှမ်းပြည်ပြန်လည်ထူထောင်ရေးကောင်စီ; abbreviated RCSS) is a Shan political organisation in Shan State, Myanmar, founded in 1996 by Shan military leader Yawd Serk.
-Its armed wing, the Shan State Army – South (SSA–S), is signatory to the Nationwide Ceasefire Agreement with the government of Myanmar.
+Its armed wing, the Shan State Army – South (SSA–S), is a signatory to the Nationwide Ceasefire Agreement with the government of Myanmar.
 Following the 1 February 2021 coup d'état, the Tatmadaw violated the ceasefire agreement by attacking the camps of the RCSS in Hsipaw Township.

+In November 2023, RCSS and their rival Shan ethnic armed organization, the Shan State Progressive Party, declared a ceasefire.

+Despite being part of the 7 EAO Alliance did not attend the State Administration Council's 2025 Peace Forum.
+On 18 August 2025, the RCSS condemned the State Security and Peace Commission junta and its allies for organizing protests against the TNLA and MNDAA in southern Shan State.
+According to Major Sai Kham San, the junta pressured locals and had them wear traditional Shan clothes to spread ethnic division.